tomtseng/adversarial-segmentation/README.md

 segmentation.

-This repo attempts to reproduce this result on a subset of the COCO 2017 data set on a smaller segmentation model.
+This repo attempts to reproduce this result on a subset of the COCO 2017 data set on a small segmentation model.

 In the table below, the first column shows a sample image and its segmentation.
-The middle column applies a perturbation that is trained to cause the model to not detect any people.
-The right column applies a perturbation that is trained the cause the model to output a particular static segmentation that displays the word "foo."
+The middle column applies a perturbation that is trained to cause the model to not segment any people.
+The right column applies a perturbation that is trained to cause the model to output a particular static segmentation that displays the word "foo."

 | | Original image | People hidden | Static target segmentation |